Understanding Refresh Rate in SLS 3D Printing

 With many traditional SLS systems, users are required to manually weigh and sort powder to the desired ratio before printing.
 Any gains in efficiency created by the powder recycling process are thus wasted by this labor intensive and time consuming weighing process.
 Formlabs created an end-to-end workflow solution with the Fuse Sift, the post-processing and powder recovery station for the Fuse 1.

-After finishing a print on the Fuse 1, users remove the powder cartridge and insert it into the Fuse Sift, where it dispenses the powder cake onto a hooded work surface.
+After finishing a print on the Fuse 1, users remove the build chamber and insert it into the Fuse Sift, where it dispenses the powder cake onto a hooded work surface.
 Unsintered powder is sifted down into a hopper to await the mixing stage.
 Users set their desired refresh rate on the Fuse Sift touchscreen, and new and used powder are dosed automatically into the new powder cartridge.
 The mixer on the side of the Fuse Sift can then be loaded with a freshly dosed cartridge and automatically mixed, ready to transfer to the Fuse 1 for printing.

 Though using a mix of new and recycled powder is not unique to the Fuse 1 workflow, Formlabs has made the process simpler and more efficient than with any other SLS printer.
 At each step of the printing and post-print process users can see the amounts of sintered and unsintered powder and packing density, allowing them to make informed decisions when choosing a refresh rate that fits their needs.